angelamcosta/born2beroot/README.md

         - Select the encrypted partition
         - Create the logical volumes
         - Format the logical volumes accordingly

-### Groups and users

-As is stated in the subject, in addition to the root user, a user with your login as username has to be present.
-This user has to belong to the user42 and sudo groups.
-We will use the commands `addgroup user42` to create the user42 group, `adduser <your_login> user42` to add your user to it, and `adduser <your_login> sudo` to add your user to the sudo group.
-You can also check if everything is correct by using the command `getent group <name_of_the_group>` to see if your user is a part of it.

 ### Downloading and configuring necessary packages